By Rev. Terry Williams, Ohio RCRC Faith Organizer

 When operators of these fake clinics lie to vulnerable pregnant persons using guilt and shame cloaked in religious ideology, that should bother us all; but when they use our tax dollars to accomplish all of this, it should move us each to outrage.
 My religious values are clear: people deserve the truth, and using my tax dollars to lie to people about their pregnancies is just plain wrong.

-Imagine what kind of excellent comprehensive sex education programming could be funded in Ohio by $5 million in tax money.
-Imagine how much free birth control $5 million in taxpayer dollars could buy for deserving Ohioans.
-Just consider how many doses of emergency contraception $5 million in state funds could help distribute in the Buckeye state.
+Imagine what kind of excellent comprehensive sex education programming could be funded in Ohio by $5 million (now $7.5 million) in tax money.
+Imagine how much free birth control $5 million (now $7.5 million) in taxpayer dollars could buy for deserving Ohioans.
+Just consider how many doses of emergency contraception $5 million (now $7.5 million) in state funds could help distribute in the Buckeye state.